FWICSS/FWICSS/README.md

 #
 Added the `thu 7 Oct 2023`
 #
-Last update on Sun Mar 22 2026
+Last update on Mon Mar 23 2026
-🤖 This README.md is updated with undefined, by Dimbot 🦁️
+🤖 This README.md is updated with hate, by Dimbot 🦁️